 Implacably set against Holyrood and Hollywood

-His attendance at the film conference was not a waste of time.
-A few years later, chancellor of the exchequer, he announced the offer of grants in the form of six tranches of £30 million for individual film production companies, generous assistance to struggling filmmakers for project development and distribution deals, the kind of capital an American production company thinks basic cash flow.
-(He also passed tax benefits for film production but later withdrew them.
-He left corporate tax dodgers unmolested.)
+A few years later, chancellor of the exchequer, he announced the offer of grants in the form of six tranches of £30 million for individual film production companies, generous assistance to struggling filmmakers for project development and distribution deals.
+He also passed tax benefits for film production but later withdrew them.
+He left corporate tax dodgers unmolested.

 Not one Scottish-based company got support.
 At least two were manifestly eligible, a portent of things to come as far as his concern for Scotland’s interests is concerned.